 “I was shocked to learn that I tested positive for a BRCA1 mutation,” says Andrea, who attended the meeting with her husband.
 Dr. Cullinane proposed two possible courses of action.

 The first was to follow a program of enhanced surveillance for breast and ovarian cancer.
 The second was to undergo prophylactic surgery—removal of the fallopian tubes, ovaries and remaining breast.
 A recent study of preventive mastectomy in women with BRCA1 and BRCA2 mutations showed that this option reduced the risk of future cancer by 95 percent in most instances, while removal of the tubes and ovaries reduced the risk of these two cancers by 90 percent.
 After hearing her odds, Andrea elected to have preventive surgery.

 “Without genetic testing, I wouldn’t have considered taking this step,” says Andrea.
 “It’s comforting to know I’ve done everything humanly possible to prevent getting cancer again.”

-Each year, the Cancer Risk and Prevention Program at Long Beach Memorial helps hundreds of patients determine their risk for diseases that can be inherited, including colon, uterine, breast and ovarian cancer.
+Each year, the Cancer Risk and Prevention Program at Long Beach Medical Center helps hundreds of patients determine their risk for diseases that can be inherited, including colon, uterine, breast and ovarian cancer.